namk0313/namjusthoughts.github.io/README.md

 # Motivation

 In my last semester at Vanderbilt (Spring of 2025) , I met Dr.Ravi Shah who was a Dr.Gamazon's new collaborator.
 I generated some data for them to write a grant on cardiorespiratory fitness.
 I am now at Penn Vet (Fall 2025) and finished orientation.
 The first-years toured the New Bolton Center and I learned that sports medicine is a field in veterinary medicine.
-I wondered if I can do a TWAS on race horses and see what proteins indicate healthy horse heart and if I can apply that to human medicine.
+I wondered if I can do a TWAS on race horses and see what proteins indicate healthy crf in the blood and if I can apply that to human medicine.
+I think it would be interesting since they would be under stronger evolutionary pressure due to aritifical selection

 To do more in-depth research, I wanted to review what I know and have a fundamental understanding of any overlooked concepts during first semester of vet school, when I probably would not be doing any research.

+# Vet school aspirations

+If I consider the UK Biobank, the sample size outweighs any kind of research I might be doing in the near future.
+Thus, to better leverage what I have in front of me and do something sepcial by pusuing veterinary medicine, I must consider the unique nature of veterinary medicine.

 # Goal
 1. Consolidate what I know so far about genomics, transcriptomics, and proteomics